The ultimate insult guide: a useful list of swear words and one-liners

 Example: After our fight, he didn’t even call back, he’s such a douchebag.

-Bonus info: Douche literally refers to a sanitary product for cleaning the vagina.
+Did you know?
+Douche literally refers to a sanitary product for cleaning the vagina.
 You can see how nervous this makes our editors.

 Level of vulgarity: ++++